Tuesday, December 6, 2016

 Ebert ended his review by saying, “I also enjoyed the sly way that the monster world mirrors our own, right down to production quotas and sales slogans. ''We Scare,'' they assure us, ''Because We Care.''”

 Like I had hinted at yesterday, this is another one of my absolute favorite Pixar movies.
 Seeing how I have already gotten to my 500th review, which is unbelievable, I feel I should treat this one with the care and respect it deserves.
-When I saw this movie years ago, I fell in love with it and Doug Walker is right when he said that people need to stop thinking that this movie started the whole monsters coming out of the closet trait.
+When I saw this movie years ago when we got it on DVD, I fell in love with it and Doug Walker is right when he said that people need to stop thinking that this movie started the whole monsters coming out of the closet trait.
 I remember when I was in Elementary School and a few teachers had read to us a book about a boy who talked about a monster in his closet, caught the monster and befriended it.
 That was the first time I heard of it, but there must be more that came before that.
 I digress though, you need to see this movie if you haven’t.
 You will fall in love with it, I promise you.

 Look out on Thursday when I will look at the absolute best Pixar movie, which is what I’m really looking forward to in “Disney’s Pixar Month.”
 Since there aren't many Pixar movies, I have broken up the movies evenly throughout the month so that I'm not posting everyday.
 I feel I owe it to myself so that I'm not burning myself out.